lightning/bolts/02-peer-protocol.md

 unless `closing_signed` is.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
-However, we don't insist they be identical: they could be in a different order, or involve different fees, or even be missing HTLCs which are now too old to be added.
+However, its not insisted they be identical: they could be in a different order, or involve different fees, or even be missing HTLCs which are now too old to be added.
 Requiring they be identical would effectively mean a write to disk by the sender upon each transmission, whereas the scheme here encourages a single persistent write to disk for each `commitment_signed` sent or received.

-We should never be asked to retransmit `revoke_and_ack` if we've received a `closing_signed`, since that implies we've completed shutdown which can only happen once the `revoke_and_ack` was received by the remote node.
+A retransmital of `revoke_and_ack` should never be asked for once a `closing_signed` has been received, since that implies a shutdown has been completed — which can only happen once the `revoke_and_ack` was received by the remote node.

 Note that the `next_local_commitment_number` starts at 1 since commitment number 0 is created during opening.